Transport for West Midlands: West Midlands Metro

+Railway line and station reopenings

+TfWM has been active in promoting the restoration of passenger services to both the Camp Hill line and the Walsall to Wolverhampton Line, with five new stations opening or reopening, including Moseley Village, Kings Heath and Pineapple Road stations on the Camp Hill line, and Darlaston James Bridge and Willenhall Bilston Street stations on the Walsall-Wolverhampton route.
+All were planned to be opened by the end of 2023.
+However due to cost overruns as of November 2024 none of the planned new stations have opened.

 Ticketing

 TfWM is committed to the introduction of an integrated ticketing system. "n" branded tickets are valid across the entire network, on any operator within the TfWM area.

 nBus tickets are valid on almost all operators' services in the West Midlands county.
 Tickets can be purchased for travel within various local travel areas or across the whole of the county, and are valid for periods ranging from one day to a year.
 Metro travel may be added onto nBus passes.

 nTrain passes are valid on all local train services within the Network West Midlands zonal rail map (including Hednesford), or to select out-of-county stations in the Birmingham travel-to-work metropolitan area.

 Swift is the multi-modal, multi-operator smart travel card, similar to the Oyster card scheme in London.
 Rather than being a single card, it is a range of contactless passes and cards that share a common system and brand name.
 Centro began a phased rollout of the Swift card scheme in 2012, which was still ongoing in 2016 when responsibility for the scheme passed to TfWM.
 The system is expected to be extended across the local rail network as part of rail devolution in the West Midlands.